snemarch/treeshift/doc/design.md

 and it's an industry standard.
 For lower overhead and being able to quickly react to heavy load, perhaps a mix of [Quarkus](https://quarkus.io) and [Vert.x](https://vertx.io/) would be worth pursuing.
 [Gradle](https://gradle.org/) was chosen as build tool, it's well-known and reasonably pleasant to work with.
+For building the application Docker image, I'm using [Jib](https://github.com/GoogleContainerTools/jib/) by Google, it's fast and integrates nicely with Gradle.

 ## Miscellaneous

 Having some timing information available could be useful for determining bottlenecks.
 Instead of measuring with a profiler (which can be hard to do in production, or in any kind of distributed system), I plan to always do the relevant timing in program code.
-To reduce overhead, rather than writing timing information to a log file, I plan to add it as X-*Something* HTTP headers.
+To reduce overhead (disk space as well as I/O overhead), rather than writing timing information to a log file, I plan to add it as X-*Something* HTTP headers.

+If the recursive queries with common table expressions are too slow, performance could probably be improved by introducing *materialized paths*.
+I've never implemented this, but postgres supports arrays and array operations — the materialized path could be stored as int8 array (i.e. we can use the node ids for the path without doing string concatenation), and it seems possible to do path computation directly with SQL, instead of processing all nodes manually on a tree move.
+This would probably be very fast (simple prefix select on indexed column vs recursion), but has the tradeoff of requiring a fair amount of extra storage, and slower tree moves.
+The speed tradeoff sounds decent, considering the expected use case of the system to be read-heavy with seldom writes.

+Finding tree roots in the forest is done by `select * from org_units where parent_id is null;`.
+I haven't yet tested if we need an index on parent_id to speed up the recursive query, but in case we don't, a full index on parent_id seems waste.
+In that case, we could use a postgres partial index to speed up root-finding:
+`create index idx_tree_roots on org_units(parent_id) where parent_id is null;`.